 Energy efficiency index for transport

-• Energy efficiency of transport improved by 0.7%/year, on average, between 2000 and 2021, as measured by ODEX that combines the energy efficiency trends of the different modes of transport (cars, trucks and light vehicles, bus, motorcycles, air, waterways, rail).
+• Energy efficiency of transport improved by 0.7%/year, on average, between 2000 and 2023, as measured by ODEX that combines the energy efficiency trends of the different modes of transport (cars, trucks and light vehicles, bus, motorcycles, air, waterways, rail).
+Since 2021 progress has been negligible.

-• Energy efficiency progress for cars was slower (0.3%/year), and quite low since 2014, because of an increase in the specific consumption of new cars, due to two main factors: a decrease in diesel shares (from 56% in 2012 to 21% in 2021) and a growing share of SUV (from 25% to around 45%).
+• Energy efficiency progress for cars was slower (0.4%/year), and quite low since 2014, because of an increase in the specific consumption of new thermal cars until 2019,, and to the fact that the share of electric cars in the stock is still low.

-• For trucks and light vehicles energy efficiency has been improving rapidly since 2012 (1.5%/year).
+• For trucks and light vehicles, energy efficiency has been improving rapidly since 2012 (1.3%/year).
 There was no efficiency progress between 2008 and 2012 because of the economic crisis.

 Energy efficiency index by mode (EU)

-• Discrepancies in energy efficiency gains in EU countries: from around 2.5%/year in Greece and Romania to less than 0.5%/year in Hungary, Czechia, Luxembourg, The Netherlands, Belgium and Croatia.
+• Discrepancies are observed in energy efficiency gains in transport in EU countries: from around 2.5%/year in Greece to less than 0.4%/year in Slovenia, Czechia, Croatia, Romania, Hungary and the Netherlands.